9999years/new.becca.ooo/content/trans.md

 # to read: https://www.scopus.com/results/citedbyresults.uri?sort=plf-f&cite=2-s2.0-84925127060&src=s&imp=t&sid=5a3534a64c82fb45fe5701d6b80d930b&sot=cite&sdt=a&sl=0&origin=inward&editSaveSearch=&txGid=8bf5c03752d1e9c1de21e60de0fd0bdc
 +++

+# A preface

+The content on this page reflects my previously-held desire to be seen as *scientifically valid* --- for cis people to see solid research stating I’m a real human deserving of human rights and recant their transphobic ways.

+But that’s not how transphobia works.
+Research doesn’t actually matter to someone who wants to see me suffer.
+It’s not a rational process.
+I will revise this page, hopefully, to include *primarily theoretical sources*, i.e. a range of perspectives from trans rage to trans joy, about the way trans people are treated and mistreated, about the ways trans people have found joy, love, and community even within societies that have cast us out, and so on.

+I want to fight the medicalization of transness, the idea that being trans is a medical condition, be it a “disorder” or not.
+I want to move away from “no shit” studies that say “oh, it turns out using trans people’s chosen names is good for their mental health” because **a trans person asking you should be enough.**

+Until this page is revised, the previous content will remain below.

+---

 This is a list of scientific studies and opinion pieces / anecdotes from trans people seeking to affirm several of my core beliefs — which are widely held within the trans community: